These are the bylaws of the Social Sciences Division of the Library of the University of Illinois at Urbana-Champaign.

 facilitate communication among Divisional libraries and with other Divisions and units in the Library.

-The following campus units have relationships with libraries in the Social Sciences Division but are not members of the Division: Center for Children's Books, International and Area Studies, Illinois Fire Services Institute Library, Institute of Natural Resource Sustainability.
+The following campus units have relationships with libraries in the Social Sciences Division but are not members of the Division: Center for Children's Books, International and Area Studies, Illinois Fire Services Institute Library, Illinois Sustainable Technology Center, Illinois Early Intervention Clearinghouse.

 The Divisional advisory committee shall consist of all faculty members in the Divisional libraries enumerated in Article III, Section 1.